-As the summer months roll in and you turbo charge your AC units, check these 2 tips to make sure you aren't wasting energy or money over the next couple months.
+As the summer months roll in and you turbocharge your AC units, check these 2 tips to make sure you aren't wasting energy or money over the next couple months.

-Cool Air: In the summer months program your fan to blow straight down, blades turning counter-clockwise when you look up at it.
+- Cool Air: In the summer months program your fan to blow straight down, blades turning counter-clockwise when you look up at it.
 Keep the fan at medium or high to feel the effects.

-Warm Air: In the cooler winter months the fan should be spinning clockwise to draw the room air up towards the ceiling and force the warm air down and around the home.
+- Warm Air: In the cooler winter months the fan should be spinning clockwise to draw the room air up towards the ceiling and force the warm air down and around the home.

-Units: How old are your cooling units?
+How old is your unit?

 Heat: Depending on the age and condition of your units you may be better off using a small electric heater to heat your space.
 They often are a much cheaper and more efficient way to heat an area.
 Depending on gas prices these small, plug-in heaters can especially be helpful if your home is heated by propane.

-Thermostat: Whether you are renting or buying consider buying a programmable thermostat.
+Whether you are renting or buying consider buying a programmable thermostat.
 Your landlord could potentially fund this investment if you’re renting and if you own the home it is definitely worth the few extra dollars.
 You can adjust the thermostat on your units before you leave and have them set to start back up 15 minutes before your return.
 You can save money while you sleep each night as the thermostat adjusts the temperature before you go to sleep and before you awake.

 Consider experimenting with your heating and cooling units during the night.
 It might be worth adjusting the temperature a couple degrees during the night to save money over time.
 Most likely you will get even a little better sleep due to the temperature change!